 If you or someone you know is suffering from pre-eclampsia, or you are worried about pre-eclampsia, you have come to the right place.

-It’s the most common of the serious complications of pregnancy and is caused by a defect in the placenta, which joins the mother and baby and supplies the baby with nutrients and oxygen from the mother’s blood.
-While we do not know yet exactly what is the root cause of the disease, medical science is expanding our knowledge every day.
-By definition, pre-eclampsia occurs after 20 weeks (but in very rare cases can occur earlier) and the majority of cases occur in the third trimester.
+Pre-eclampsia is the most common of the serious complications of pregnancy.
+It is caused by a defect in the placenta, which joins the mother and baby and supplies the baby with nutrients and oxygen from the mother’s blood.